RodyLamoree1/Thenicestgummybear/README.md

 I'm a Flippy IRL, I strictly believe that I am him

-I don't have actual delusions, IRL is the only term that fits me the most
+I don't have actual delusions, IRL is the only term that fits me the most and the only I feel comfortable using

 I don't associate with his "evil" side